saref/bayan/README.md

 - joblib>=1.1.0
 - pycombo>=0.1.7

-Note that pycombo requires Python version =<3.9 and therefore bayanpy has the same python version requirement.
+Note that pycombo version 0.1.7 requires Python version =<3.9 and therefore bayanpy has the same python version requirement.

 The dependencies above will be automatically installed when you install bayanpy using pip.